 Criterion 5.4.
 The Organization shall use local processing, local services, and local value adding to meet the requirements of The Organization where these are available, proportionate to scale, intensity and risk.
 If these are not locally available, The Organization shall make reasonable attempts to help establish these services.
-(C5.2 P&C V4)

 Indicator 5.4.1.
-Where cost, quality and capacity of non-local and local options are at least equivalent, local goods, services, processing and value-added facilities are used.
+Where cost, quality and capacity of non-local and local options are at least equivalent, local goods, services, processing and value-added facilities are used (including for non-timber forest products, if applicable).

-- a) List of available local goods and services, - b) Documentation of evidence on the use of local processing, local services and local value adding (if any), - c) Records of consultation with local communities, and
+- 1) Documents: - a) List of available local goods and services, - b) Documentation of evidence on the use of local processing, local services and local value adding (if any), - c) Records of consultation with local communities, and - 2) Interviews: Managers on efforts to use local goods, services, processing and value-added facilities.

-2) Interviews: Managers on efforts to use local goods, services, processing and valueadded facilities.
+- 1) Documents: Documentation of evidence on the use of local processing, local services and local value adding (if any), and - 2) Interviews: Managers on efforts to use local goods, services, processing and value-added facilities.